Housing and Homeless Services

 Connecting People Experiencing Homelessness to Housing and Services

-Coordinated Entry is the system used across the Northern Nevada Continuum of Care (CoC) to connect individuals and families experiencing homelessness with housing and supportive services.
-The system helps ensure that housing resources are distributed fairly and prioritized for those with the greatest needs.
+Coordinated Entry is a centralized, community-wide system used across the Northern Nevada Continuum of Care (CoC) to respond to homelessness in Washoe County.
+It provides individuals and families experiencing homelessness with a consistent way to access housing resources and supportive services while ensuring that housing resources are distributed fairly and prioritized for those with the greatest needs.
+Multiple local partner agencies participate in the process, creating several entry points for individuals to access assistance.
+Northern Nevada also uses a “No Wrong Door” approach, meaning individuals can complete an assessment through any participating agency.

 How Coordinated Entry Works